SaiAnjani/Train_SMOLLM2_V0/README.md

-# Training model with SmolLM2-135M architecture: A Lightweight Language Model Implementation
+# Training model based on SmolLM2-135M architecture

 This is an implementation of a SMOlLM2  model designed for efficient text generation while maintaining good performance.